dfelinto/blender-manual/manual/render/cycles/render_settings/motion_blur.rst

 - Motion blur does not work on objects with :ref:`Auto Smooth <bpy.types.Mesh.use_auto_smooth>` enabled.
 - Camera motion blur does not work for :doc:`Orthographic Cameras </render/cameras>`.
+- Motion blur does not take into account the movement of :doc:`Lights <manual/render/lights/light_object>`.